ljleb/sd-mecha/README.md

 - Memory efficient model merging -- merge a very large number of models at the same time
 - Mecha recipes as a textual and interpretable format (.mecha)
 - Custom merge method programming interface for experiments

-Coming soon:

 - Recipe variables for general recipe templates
 - Compose recipe templates to create mega recipes
+- SD1.5 and SDXL supported
+- Merge loras (SD1.5)

+Coming soon:

+- Save lora from delta space model

 ## Install